JhonHarry/Predicting-stock-market-using-xgboost/README.md

 # Predicting-stock-market-using-xgboost
- Developing a xgboost model to predict SP500 price
+ Developing a xgboost model to predict SP500 price.
+ Using hyperparameter tuning and cross validation.